Kully/pong-plays-piano/README.md

-# pong-plays-mario
+# pong-plays-piano

-pong written in PyGame, that plays the 1-1 mario theme
+A game of pong written in pygame.

+- plays the tone each time ball hits a pattle
+- pattles flashe random colors